Vaginal thrush occurs when there’s an overgrowth of the yeast, Candida albicans in the vagina.

-It is a bit of an icky topic but vaginal thrush is actually due to an overgrowth of the yeast, Candida albicans.
 Candida Spores are in the air and thrive in warm, moist places such as the groin.
-Scary as it is but 1 in 5 women have the spores either present in an inactive state or surviving quite happily in low numbers, kept in check by other healthy bacteria such as Lactobicillus acidophilus.
+Scary as it is, but one in five women have the spores either present in an inactive state, or surviving quite happily in low numbers, kept in check by other healthy bacteria such as Lactobicillus acidophilus.

 Doctors still don’t know if the yeast cells come and go or are present all the time.
 Recent studies have proven that Candida remains in the vagina for at least several months and possibly for years at a time without doing any obvious harm.
 It is only when the natural balance is tipped due to hormones, acidity, sugar content or the numbers and types of bacteria present that you start getting the symptoms associated with thrush.

 Doctors have discovered that thrush is more likely to appear around the time of a period.
 It is also more likely in women who are pregnant, have uncontrolled diabetes mellitus, or who use oral contraceptives.
 You may have heard this before but antibiotics actually kill off the healthy bacteria (eg. Lactobacillus acidophilus) which is found in the vagina.
 These healthy bacteria keep Candida at bay.
 If you have slightly low levels of iron as well this can often cause thrush.
 Iron is needed by the white blood cells to make the chemicals used to destroy infections.

 You have to remember that symptoms do vary from person to person so thrush symptoms can include:

 - Needing to go to the toilet more often than usual

 How do I definitely know I have thrush?